puka-tchou/sitting-duck/README.md

 ## using import/exports with the `// @MODULE` annotation

-when importing a module from `node_modules/`, add this line at the very beggining of the file:
+when importing a module from `node_modules/`, add this line at the very beginning of the file:

 ```js
 // @MODULE